Ilie Greavu: Club career

+He was nicknamed Cauciuc ("Rubber") because his legs were compared to rubber due to their remarkable elasticity, as shown by his ability to leap 1.2 meters into the air.
+Greavu began playing football in 1952 with local club Progresul Sibiu, before moving to Progresul CPCS București in 1955, where he played in Divizia B. He was then transferred to Rapid București, where he made his Divizia A debut on 28 August 1957 under coach Ferenc Rónay, in a 1–0 away defeat against Energia Petroșani.

-He helped Rapid win the 1966–67 Divizia A, which was the club's first title, being used by coach Valentin Stănescu in 25 matches.
-After the last game of the season against Petrolul Ploiești that ended in a 0–0 draw, and the team earned the point that mathematically made them champions, Greavu said:"I played the last thirty minutes with a lump in my throat.
+He helped Rapid win the 1966–67 Divizia A title, the club's first championship, making 25 appearances under coach Valentin Stănescu.
+After the final game of the season against Petrolul Ploiești ended in a 0–0 draw and secured the point that mathematically crowned Rapid champions, Greavu recalled: "I played the last thirty minutes with a lump in my throat.
 Every minute we got closer to the title seemed endless.
-That half hour was the hardest exam of my life".
+That half hour was the hardest exam of my life."
 During his 14-season spell with The Railwaymen, he also won the 1957 Cupa Primăverii and two Balkans Cups in 1964 and 1966.
-Greavu reached three Cupa României finals, playing in all, the first two in 1961 and 1962 under the guidance of coach Ion Mihăilescu were lost to Arieșul Turda and Steaua București respectively.
-In the 1968 final he was coached by Stănescu in the loss to Dinamo București.
-He played seven games in European competitions (including four games in the Inter-cities Fairs Cup), taking part in the 1967–68 European Cup campaign in which he helped Rapid eliminate Trakia Plovdiv, being eliminated by Juventus in the following round.
-Greavu made his last Divizia A appearance on 5 June 1971 in a 3–1 home loss to Steagul Roșu Brașov, having a total of 294 appearances with one goal scored in the competition.
+Greavu reached three Cupa României finals, featuring in all of them.
+The first two, in 1961 and 1962 under coach Ion Mihăilescu, ended in defeats against Arieșul Turda and Steaua București, respectively.
+In the 1968 final, he was coached by Stănescu as Rapid lost to Dinamo București.

+Greavu played seven games in European competitions (including four in the Inter-cities Fairs Cup), taking part in the 1967–68 European Cup campaign, in which he helped Rapid eliminate Trakia Plovdiv before being eliminated by Juventus in the following round.

+He made his last Divizia A appearance on 5 June 1971 in a 3–1 home loss to Steagul Roșu Brașov, totaling 294 appearances with one goal in the competition.

 International career

-Greavu played 10 matches for Romania, making his debut on 14 May 1961 under coach Gheorghe Popescu in a 1–0 friendly victory against Turkey.
-He played in six games in the 1966 World Cup qualifiers.
-His last appearance for the national team was on 21 September 1966 in a friendly against East Germany which ended with a 2–0 loss.
-Greavu also played 12 games for Romania's Olympic team, being chosen by coach Silviu Ploeșteanu to be part of the 1964 Summer Olympics squad in Tokyo where he played in all six games, helping the team finish in fifth place.
+Greavu made 10 appearances for Romania, making his debut on 14 May 1961 under coach Gheorghe Popescu in a 1–0 friendly victory against Turkey.
+He featured in six matches during the 1966 World Cup qualifiers.
+His last appearance for the national team came on 21 September 1966 in a friendly against East Germany, which ended in a 2–0 defeat.
+Greavu also played 12 games for Romania's Olympic team and was selected by coach Silviu Ploeșteanu for the squad at the 1964 Summer Olympics in Tokyo, where he featured in all six matches and helped the team finish fifth.